section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 It will allow us to work with text.
 In this tutorial, we are solving a text-classification problem.

 - `pandas`:
 We will use Pandas to load our dataset.
 We also use Pandas for data manipulation and analysis.
-This gives us a clear overview of how our dataset is structured.
+It gives us a clear overview of how our dataset is structured.

 Now, let's load and explore the dataset we will use in this tutorial.
 Before we load the dataset, make sure you download this dataset from [here](https://drive.google.com/file/d/1QXzFte4FulQXmgUHBAk8y6IqcCYy8An-/view?usp=sharing)